boto/boto3/docs/source/guide/events.rst

 was registered to ``client2``.

-Boto 3 specific events
+Boto3 specific events
 ---------------------

-Boto 3 emits a set of events that users can register to customize clients or resources and modify the behavior of method calls.
+Boto3 emits a set of events that users can register to customize clients or resources and modify the behavior of method calls.

-Here is the list of events that users of Boto 3 can register handlers to:
+Here is the list of events that users of Boto3 can register handlers to:

 * ``'creating-client-class``
 * ``'creating-resource-class``